ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 end
 ```

-And you have to add key value pairs matching the keys defined on the method definition when calling the method.
+And you have to add key value pairs matching the keys defined in the method definition when calling the method.
 Keys MUST be symbols.

 ```ruby
 foo(arg1: 1) # you have to specify the key / parameter name